 Keeping New Year goals and objectives

-6. Make sure they are the right goals, not the goals you think you should have.
-‘Get rich!’ is not as powerful a goal as ‘ride a convertible down the Pacific Coast Highway with the sun in my face and my soulmate beside me!’.
+- Make sure they are the right goals, not the goals you think you should have.
+‘Get rich!’ is not as powerful a goal as ‘ride a convertible down the Pacific Coast Highway with the sun in my face and my soulmate beside me!’

 You may also be interested in...

-The National Hair & Beauty Federation (NHBF) offers expert advice and support tailored specifically for your beauty salon business.
-Find out what's on offer for less than 80p a day.
+The National Hair & Beauty Federation (NHBF) offers expert advice and support tailored specifically for your hair, beauty and barbering business.
+Find out what's on offer.
 You'll wonder what you did without us!